 Currently, he is doing his Konzertexamen at the Robert Schumann Hochschule with Ida Bieler.

-Miclen performs on a Peter Greiner c.
+Miclen performs on a violin made by Stefan-Peter Greiner and Mark Jennings c.
 2017 on generous loan by IMS Prussia Cove.